pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 987 A little sick

+Today was a bad day, I am sick and only can make a little code.

 ##### Day 986 Thinking Asynchronously

 We have a lot of changes in our architecture, our services need to be more